MengYunWang/Protocol-rsfmri-analysis/README.md

 Patriat, R., Molloy, E. K., Meier, T. B., Kirk, G. R., Nair, V. A., Meyerand, M. E., ... & Birn, R. M. (2013).
 The effect of resting condition on resting-state fMRI reliability and consistency: a comparison between [**resting with eyes open, closed, and fixated**](https://doi.org/10.1016/j.neuroimage.2013.04.013).
 Neuroimage, 78, 463-473.

 ### (2) Sleep, awake or alert
+Well, at least the participants should be awake!

 ### (3) Length of recording --- **_12 mins_**